 Senegal, Burkina Faso, Ethiopia and South Sudan are no exception to the above-mentioned problems.
 Non-state actors often are already preparing and/or implementing very similar actions in order to combat food and nutritional insecurity, but have scarce possibilities to exchange their knowledge.
 Yet, a joint strategic approach could be crucial for the success and effectiveness of their interventions.

-In the same manner, NGOs frequently are already quite engaged in cooperation with state authorities on local, regional and national levels.
-Nevertheless, they do not always participate in policy dialogue on food and nutritional security issues in the most structured and harmonized way.
-There is still need for improvement and enhanced coherence between development actors in the respective countries.
+In the same manner, NGOs frequently are already quite engaged in cooperation governmental and non-governmental actors on local, regional and national levels.
+However, there is still need for improvement and enhanced coherence between development actors in the respective countries.

 Innovations, the adaptation and creation of tools and practices, are a big opportunity for impactful development.
 Thinking „outside the box“ and sharing best practices bares potential to contribute to the solution of long-lasting difficulties.